 Self-review continues to be embedded, culturally responsive and effective, to support high levels of student engagement and attainment.
-Thorough analysis and use of data allow the school to respond effectively to identified issues, develop, and monitor progress towards strategic goals, and improve outcomes for students.
+Thorough analysis through an annual teacher inquiry and the use of data allows the school to respond effectively to identified issues, develop, and monitor progress towards strategic goals, and improve outcomes for students.